opentensor/developer-docs/docs/subnets/asyncio.md

 Below is an example of how you can use the `AsyncSubtensor` module to retrieve  balances from multiple coldkey SS58 addresses in various ways:

-Coldkey SS58 addresses in the below example are masked partially for security.

 ```python
 import asyncio